forcedotcom/run-code-analyzer/README.md

 Code Analyzer Action is implemented as a composite GitHub Actions plugin written with mostly bash shell.

-## Contributing

-We welcome external contributions for features and bug fixes.

 ### Publish to a distribution branch

 See the [versioning documentation](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md).